-For Jamaica Mi Crazy, London based photographer Stefy Pocket captures life on streets of Spanish Town, cutting against stereotypes about the former Jamaican capital—now known for its high crime rate—to reveal the threads of joy and exuberance that run through its neighborhoods.
+In Jamaica Mi Crazy, the London-based photographer Stefy Pocket captures life on the streets of Spanish Town, highlighting the threads of joy and beauty that run through its neighborhoods.

-Pocket got her first taste of Jamaican culture while attending the funeral of the father of a friend, who had been active in London’s Jamaican community.
+Pocket got her first glimpse of Jamaican culture while attending the funeral of the father of a friend, who had been active in London’s Jamaican community.
 Following the ceremony, she was swept up the festivities of a party that lasted for twelve hours, and the intimacy and vitality of the celebration stayed with her long after the event had concluded.
-It was so impressed upon her, in fact, that she soon found herself traveling to Spanish Town, where she remained with relatives of the friend for a month.
+She soon found herself traveling to Saint Ann’s Road, Spanish Town, where she remained with relatives of the friend for a month.